TysonChickens/PythonCrashCourse_Notes/Chapter10_FilesExceptions/Ch10_Files_Exceptions.md

         print(answer)
 ```

-We tell Python on how to respond in case the division operation runs to an error with the *ZeroDivsionError*, or what to do when the code is successful with the `else` block.
+We tell Python on how to respond in case the division operation runs to an error with the *ZeroDivisionError*, or what to do when the code is successful with the `else` block.

 ``` markdown
 Give me two numbers, and I'll divide them.